deadlyvipers/dojo_rules/introduction.md

-My name is Michael Zhang
+My name is Michael Zhang, my favorite path is Ruby and JavaScript.